rrd108/nuxt-token-authentication/README.md

 ### 3. Install a database connector

 The complete list of supported database connectors is available at [db0.unjs.io](https://db0.unjs.io/connectors).
-The module supports MySQL, PostgreSQL, and SQLite.
+The module supports PostgreSQL, and SQLite.
 If you need another connector open an issue.

 ## Creating the API endpoints